R Code Snippets

 iris.test <- iris.shuffled[(k+1):n,]

-can also be used to generate bootstrap samples by setting the parameter replace
+The R-command sample can also be used to generate bootstrap samples by setting the parameter replace to TRUE instead of F (FALSE).

 Data Preparation in R